SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Wyze Home Monitoring Bundle

 To get things rolling, I purchased a Wyze Home Monitoring Bundle.
-This included a Wyze Sense Hub, a motion sensor, a keypad, and a hub to connect everything to the Wyze app.
+This included a Wyze Sense Hub, a motion sensor, a keypad, and a couple of entry sensors.
 It also included some window stickers to let everyone know my home is monitored – a nice touch when you’re thinking about theft deterrents.

 Pro Tip: Since the time of this writing, Wyze has taken a more customizable approach to their monitoring options.
 Instead of offering kits, you’ll select your plan and pick out the exact pieces of equipment you need.
 You can install up to 100 sensors on one license and take all of your equipment with you if you move.